githubschool/wtd-hello/taisam.md

 write code, write poetry.

 ## Stuff
 I am finally joining the github class on this project.
+I love the docs